In a previous post, I explained why certain condoms can cause a UTI; this time let’s examine the connection between IUD & UTI.

 The presence of the IUD gives a solid surface for bacterial attachment and biofilm formation, you can think of biofilms as protective slime that bacteria coat themselves in.
 Infections due to biofilm formation are chronic and difficult to resolve because biofilms are impenetrable by antibiotics.

 Biofilm formation could be truly fascinating, if not so scary.
-One could think about biofilms as an organized colony of bacteria, hiding behind the “walls” of slime that they release to protect themselves from hosts’ immune system response and antibiotics.
+One could think about biofilms as an organized colony of bacteria, hiding behind the “walls” of slime that they release to protect themselves from the hosts’ immune system response and antibiotics.

 Bacterial colonies are sophisticated structures and end up behaving more like a multicellular organism that capable to adjust to changes in it’s surrounding on a genetic level.